zafar142007/adnetwork/README.md

 4. On the partner site, insert the html listed in the file 'partner-integration-snippet.html'.

+5. You can see the number of impressions and clicks for a URL u on the endpoint <HOST>/adnetwork/dashboard?pageUrl=<u>

 _[1] Jenny Rose Finkel, Trond Grenager, and Christopher Manning.
 2005.
 Incorporating Non-local Information into Information Extraction Systems by Gibbs Sampling.
 Proceedings of the 43nd Annual Meeting of the Association for Computational Linguistics (ACL 2005), pp. 363-370._